8 BEST Things To Do In St Maarten

 - Mary Boone’s Beach

 Maho Beach is one of the most popular spots on the island, and for a good reason!
-Where else can you lay on the sand while giant planes fly right over your head?
-Itโs a wild experience that you have to see to believe!
+Where else can you lie in the sand while giant planes fly right over your head?
+It’s a wild experience that you have to see to believe!

 - Mullet Bay Beach Entrance